Elaina is offered $1,000,000 dollars to attend five parties. What's the Catch?

 Not liking the idea of being tied up, I stopped struggling.

 “Wise choice, Elaina.
 As I was saying, our contest has rules that are simple to follow.
-All you have to do is attend five parties, and I will hand you a million dollar check.”
+All you have to do is attend five parties, and I will hand you a million-dollar check.”

 “Let me understand this — You're telling me, if I attend five parties tonight, I’ll earn one million dollars?”
 I asked, taken aback.
 “What’s the catch?”

 Chills crawled up my spine as his velvety voice purred that last sentence in my ear.
-He knew so much about me ...
+He knew so much about me...
 Was he a stalker?
 "First of all, Mr. Rhodes, I do not like any stranger knowing this much about me.
 Second of all, I don't like doing business in the dark, and third, I smell a rat.”

 He spun me around and PRESTO, all the lights in the room came on.
-Feeling a little disoriented, I stumbled backwards, trying to get use to the sudden brightness.
+Feeling a little disoriented, I stumbled backward, trying to get use to the sudden brightness.
 His arms steadied me, more gently this time, and put a piece of paper in my hand

 Stunned, I had to ask, “What are you, some kind of magician?
 The lights weren’t working when I tried them.”

 I sized him up, his eyes and hair were dark, he was impeccably dressed, a very dashing stranger who wanted to make me a millionaire.
 Why?
-I looked down at the list and my eyes zeroed in on Horror/Scary and Ghost party.
+I looked down at the list and my eyes zeroed in on Horror/Scary and Ghost parties.
 Shaking my head no, I handed the list back to him.

 “You have no choice, Elaina, we checked out all our prospects and once you are picked by us - Voila!"
 He pushed the list back towards me and smiled.
 Did his eyes glow for a second there?
 "Oh, by the way, don’t get mad at Jennifer, I gave her no choice but to call you.
 I think I frightened her."

 Who am I dealing with here, is he the devil?
 Goosebumps popped up along my arms as I wondered how to get out of this mess that I didn't even try to get into.
 “Okay, if I have no choice but to participate, I need to know why me and why these exact parties?
 What's so important about them, anyway?”
-Curiosity always got the better of me, and I couldn’t get over the idea that a million dollars was quite a haul for one night's work.
+Curiosity always got the better of me, and I couldn’t get over the idea that a million dollars were quite a haul for one night's work.

 “Five's your lucky number, right Elaina?
 I want you to feel that you can earn this money by starting out with a little bit of luck.
 You do need money, don't you?"